-It’s no secret that weddings have a lot of moving pieces and the logistics can be hard to juggle yourself on a wedding day.
-Today I want to shed some light on how we can make a wedding timeline that will not only make your day run smoothly but use every minute of your day wisely.
+It’s no secret that weddings have a lot of moving pieces.
+And logistics can be hard to juggle on your own.
+Today, I want to shed some light on how we can make a perfect wedding timeline that is extremely efficient and will use your time wisely.

-Meet Jenn Robirds, Northern Californias premier wedding planner voted best wedding planner three years in a row.
-Jenn is dedicated to all the intricate details of a fast-paced wedding and is a true believer in creating Pinterest trends NOT coping them.
-Jenn is here to share her experience with you, grab a mojito and be ready to take some notes!
+Meet Jenn Robirds.
+Northern Californias premier wedding planner voted best wedding planner three years in a row.
+Jenn is dedicated to all the intricate details of a fast-paced wedding and is a true believer in creating Pinterest trends, NOT copying them.
+Jenn is here to share her experience with you.
+Grab a mojito and be ready to take some notes.

-We start our formal day-of timelines once we have all vendors secured.
-This way we can go through all contracts with every party involved in the wedding and determine the coverage amounts.
+We start our formal day-of timeline once we have all the vendors secured.
+This way we can go through all contracts with every party involved and determine the coverage amounts.
 The best place to start in planning your timeline is by reviewing your venue agreement.

-** Think about how many hours you get for your ceremony and reception and when required sound off is.
+** Think about how many hours you get for your ceremony and reception.

-Planning out your day is a bit like solving a puzzle, and the best people to help you with what is needed are your vendors.
+Planning out your day is a bit like solving a puzzle.
+The best people to help you put the puzzle together are your vendors.
 If you have a planner, rely on their expertise to get the best flow of your wedding timeline.
-A well-written and realistic timeline is one of the best ways to protect your investment and ensure everything happens the way you want it to!
+A well-written and realistic timeline is one of the best ways to protect your investment.
+As well as ensure everything happens the way you want it to!

-Every vendor you are working with needs to be involved in timeline planning, or at a minimum, they need to agree with your timeline proposal.
-For example, if you give your florist only 1 hour to set up and you have a huge installation, this is not going to happen in that timeframe.
+Every vendor you are working with needs to be involved in timeline planning.
+At a minimum, they need to agree with your timeline proposal.
+For example, if you give your florist only 1 hour to set up and you have a huge installation, this is not going to happen in that time frame.
 Likewise, if you only give your photographer 15 minutes for getting ready and details photos you can expect very few images in your finished gallery.
 Talk to your vendors about what they recommend and trust them.